dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/dbt-explorer-faqs.md

 dbt Explorer supports a production or staging [deployment environment](/docs/deploy/deploy-environments) for each project you want to explore.
 It defaults to the latest production or staging state of a project.
 Users can only assign one production and one staging environment per dbt Cloud project.

-Support for development (Cloud CLI and IDE) environments is coming soon.
+Support for development (dbt Cloud CLI and dbt Cloud IDE) environments is coming soon.

 </expandable>